jahid-github/jahid-github/README.md

 ## Hi there 👋

-**I am an entry-level Machine Learning Engineer passionate about using data and AI to solve real-world problems.
-With skills in Python, cloud platforms, and visualization tools, I have built and deployed analytical solutions and AI-driven models through hands-on projects.
-Currently expanding my expertise through advanced programs at Finland’s universities, I enjoy combining technical knowledge with a collaborative mindset to deliver meaningful insights.
-I am eager to grow, learn, and contribute to impactful projects that make a difference.**
+**I am Entry-level Machine Learning Engineer skilled in Python, SQL, R, cloud platforms, and data visualization, passionate about solving real-world problems with AI.
+My short-term goal is to contribute to impactful ML projects by developing and deploying efficient models while gaining hands-on industry experience.
+In the long term, I aim to specialize in future ML arenas such as intelligent automation, and scalable data-driven systems to drive innovation.**

 ## Connect with me
 [![Email](https://img.shields.io/badge/-blue?style=flat&logo=gmail)](mailto:jahid.islam@zohomail.com)